JackV2020/Nextcloud-Raspberry-Apache-Mariadb/README.md

 All solutions to the issues I had right after finishing the installation are in that document.

-Issues solved during upgrades and previous installations are in other documents in the old notes folder.
+Issues solved during installations and upgrades before 25.0.4 are in other documents in the old notes folder.

-Current version Nextcloud is 29.0.0
+Current version Nextcloud is 29.0.4

 Issues after last installation: